andreasstrom/PredatorPrey/README.md

 # PredatorPrey
-A finite element solution of the non-linear predator-prey equation
+A finite element solution of the non-linear, 2 dimensional, predator-prey equation in MATLAB and [FEniCS](https://fenicsproject.org/olddocs/dolfin/latest/python/index.html)